 Pepper farming in Nigeria is one of the most profitable vegetable farming business anyone can engage in.
 Pepper is used in almost all types of foods eaten in Nigeria.
 Almost every Nigerian eats pepper, if not all Nigerians, this makes the cultivation of pepper a lucrative business in Nigeria.

 Pepper farming is the cultivation of peppers, it is one of the most lucrative farming ventures in Nigeria.

-Pepper farming in Nigeria can be grouped under the cultivation of habanero (atarodo) pepper, cultivation of sweet pepper (bell pepper), cultivation of chilli pepper, cultivation of shombo pepper and cultivation of the local bell pepper (tatase).
+Pepper farming in Nigeria can be grouped under the cultivation of habanero (atarodo) pepper, cultivation of sweet pepper (bell pepper), cultivation of chilli pepper, cultivation of shombo pepper, yellow pepper farming and cultivation of the local bell pepper (tatase).